ma-b/hirsch-walks/Spindles/docs/src/tutorials/hirsch.md

 ```@example s48
 [A b]
 ```
-The function [`Spindles.readineq`](@ref) does not only return the data in the inequality description $Ax \le b$ from the source but also the attached labels, one for each inequality.
+The function [`readineq`](@ref) does not only return the data in the inequality description $Ax \le b$ from the source but also the attached labels, one for each inequality.

 ```@example s48
 labels